Grapefruit Tonic Mocktail

 Method

-3. Spoon the grapefruit pulp into a bowl, removing any seeds.
-Lightly mash with a fork just a few times to loosen the juice while keeping pieces intact.
-Do not blend — texture is intentional.
+1. Spoon the fresh pink grapefruit pulp into a bowl, carefully removing any seeds.
+Lightly mash with a fork only a few times to release juice while keeping small juicy segments intact.
+The goal is controlled texture and freshness — not purée.
+This step creates a more cocktail-like mouthfeel rather than a thin juice profile.

-4. In a pitcher, combine the mashed grapefruit pulp and 80–100 ml of the cooled grapefruit peel syrup.
-Stir gently to combine.
-Taste — it should be bitter, lightly sweet, and textured.
+1. In a large pitcher combine the mashed grapefruit pulp with about 80 ml of the cooled grapefruit peel syrup.
+Stir gently until evenly distributed.
+Taste deliberately — the mixture should feel bright, structured, lightly sweet, and clearly bitter.
+Adjust syrup gradually if needed.

 Notes